 Alternately, we support running our web applications in an application server supported by your normal support teams.
 With this method, you do not have to install or maintain the AutoPilot Tomcat server.

 If you chose to use the sample version, in the case of security exposures, you may want to upgrade your tomcat server.
 There are 2 options for this.

 A current version of Apache Tomcat can be downloaded and installed separately either from the apache downloads directly or as an update package or deployment pack.
 You will then need to move any installed web applications and configuration files to the new server.
 Note, it may not be possible to copy the server.xml config file as is depending on which versions you are migrating from and to.
 In this case, only stanzas that were added need to be inserted in the new configuration since the rest of the content changes from version to version.
 Renaming the existing apache-tomcat folder and installing the new apache into apache-tomcat is the quickest method.

 The AutoPilot full installation Domain package is periodically updated with recent versions of Apache Tomcat (see the release notes for the most recent domain package for details).
 It is possible to rerun the domain installation package and select just the web component to install that version.
 When doing this, install from a different location than you originally installed AP to avoid reusing the installer.properties.
 During installation, either install into a different folder (apache-tomcat_new) or rename the apache-tomcat folder (apache-tomcat-back) and install into the default location.
 Once installed, follow the same procedures as above for updating the webapps and configuration.

-You may follow these steps when upgrading Apache Tomcat:
+As an example, you may follow these steps when upgrading Apache Tomcat on Linux: